vlours/mg_cluster_status/README.md

 ### Requirements

 The script use the command `omc` (OpenShift Must-Gather Client) This command should be installed and available in your PATH on your laptop/server.
-It's available from download from github <https://github.com/gmeghnag/omc/README.md>
+It's available for download from github <https://github.com/gmeghnag/omc/#readme>

 ### Installation